 Hypothyroidism occurs when the thyroid gland has been weakened by poor nutrition, thyroid toxicity, bad lifestyle, stress, and too much medical 'help'.
 A victim of hypothyroidism has a body that can no longer adequately produce vital hormones.
 The establishment considers it to be yet another "autoimmune disease"; unilaterally rejecting all legitimate causative factors.
-The immune system only attacks things which it detects as being toxic.
+The immune system only attacks things that it detects as being toxic.

-The thyroid gland is suppressed by our constant intake of soy; an ingredient in the great majority of processed foods, and even in most of the so-called healthy alternatives.
+The thyroid gland is suppressed by the intake of soy; an ingredient in the great majority of processed foods, and even in most of the so-called healthy alternatives.
 Additionally, fluoride is extremely damaging to the thyroid.
-Until the 1970's, doctors prescribed fluoride to patients with hyperthyroidism (an over-active thyroid), in order to cripple it.
+Until the 1970's, doctors prescribed fluoride to patients with hyperthyroidism (an over-active thyroid) in order to cripple it.
 It was shown to be effective at 2 mg. per day.
 People in the present are estimated to be consuming 2-10 mg. per day from tap water, non-stick cookware, toothpaste, pharmaceuticals, infant formula, processed cereals, and sodas.
 Hypothyroidism is also recognized to be caused by certain medications, such as lithium.

-|• Mood swings
+- Mood swings

-• Cold sensitivity
+- Cold sensitivity

-• Weight gain
+- Weight gain

-• Heavy or irregular
+- Heavy or irregular menstrual periods

 - Dry skin

-• Brittle hair, skin,
+- Brittle hair, skin, or fingernails

-• Hair loss
+- Hair loss

 The medical establishment's tests for hypothyroidism are unreliable, so multiple consecutive tests may produce differing results.
-As a result, some people are drugged for the rest of their lives for a disease that they did not have until they began the drug regimen.
-Those who are given the pharmaceutical hormones develop hypothyroidism that is more difficult to cure than those who did nothing at all, or those who turned to the alternatives immediately.
+As a result, some people are drugged for the rest of their lives for a disease that they did not actually have, until they began the drug regimen.
+Those who are given the pharmaceutical hormones develop hypothyroidism that is much more difficult to cure than those who did nothing at all, or those who turned to the alternatives immediately.

 "Dessicated natural thyroid does not have FDA approval and its availability became quite limited in 2009.
 Many consumers complained to the ombudsman because of their preference for dessicated natural thyroid as thyroid replacement medication over the FDA approved synthetic versions"

-In the 1890's, the original conventional medicine (what is now alternative) began using all-natural hormones to treat hypothyroidism.
+In the 1890's, the original conventional medicine (what is now alternative medicine) began using all-natural hormones to treat hypothyroidism.
 These natural hormones were extracted from animal sources.
 In 1958, the chemical industry first began producing the completely synthetic versions of the hormones, which were marketed as being identical to the natural hormones that had been used for decades.
 Soon thereafter, the F.D.A. began playing a political game to suppress the use of the significantly safer, animal-based hormones for no other reason than increasing industry profits.
 Behind its corrupt shenanigans was the fact that chemical formulations can be patented, but natural hormones cannot.
 It avoided a political backlash by not officially banning the natural hormones, but it nevertheless accomplished the same goal by re-categorizing natural hormone treatments as "not approved" therapies.
-Thus, a doctor risks his medical license, and increases his lawsuit risk, if he prescribes the natural hormones.
+Thus, a doctor risks his medical license, and increases his lawsuit risk if he prescribes the natural hormones.
 It is another example of the F.D.A. eliminating competition for its top pharmaceutical partners using cunning methods.
-Treating hyperthyroidism has become much more expensive and much more dangerous as a result.
+Treating hypothyroidism has become much more expensive and dangerous as a result.
 The new synthetic hormones are addictive to the extreme, as only chemistry can provide.
 It follows the same addictive pattern seen with cholesterol medications, hypertension medications, diabetes medications, cancer treatments, anti-depressants, and pharmaceutical record-holders like Heroin (from Bayer).
 The chemical industry's synthetic hormones cause both heart disease and cancers, but they help to cover a doctor's assets.

 How To Cure Hypothyroidism